GracesGames/TurnBasedShooterKit/docs/features.md

 * _Dialog Component_: Allows any actor (e.g. terminals, NPCs) to have dialog lines
 * _Stats Component_: Define stats and their influence on damage dealt and taken, for example: accuracy, defense and agility
 * _Health Component_: Defines the actor's health and armor stats.
-Handles health regeneration and death state.
+Handles health regeneration and death state

 __Player__

 * Grid based movement and rotation
-* Weapon selection
+* Weapon selection and fire requests
+* Object interaction
 * _Experience Component_: Defines player experience and level
 * _Interaction Component_: Allows the player to interaction with terminals, NPCs, doors etcetera
 * _Inventory Component_: Handles the player items and weapons.
 Defines types, amounts and max amounts
 * _Item Component_: Allows the player to use items
-* _Vision Component_: Defines the player's current vision (what is in front of the player).
+* _Vision Component_: Defines the player's current vision (what is in front of the player)

 __Weapon system__

-* Each weapon is easy to set up using the customization options: burst size, weapon range, damage and damage radius, fire delays, accuracy and more.
+* Each weapon is easy to set up using the customization options: burst size, weapon range, damage and damage radius, fire delays, accuracy and more
 * _AmmoComponent_: Handles the ammo for the weapon.
 Defines the ammo per shot, ammo type and whether it weapon has unlimited ammo

 __Enemies__